[Interview] An economist on 'elephant-in-room' at German election

 Although Vallee admits he does not have the definitive answer to what the new rules should be, one of the important outcomes should be that fiscal sustainability in Germany and Europe cannot take precedence over environmental sustainability.

-"There is not much sense in having low debt for the future if there is no future on the planet to start with."
+"There is not much sense in having low debt for the future if there is no future on the planet to start with," Vallée wrote recently.

 He adds that current rules do not achieve the goal of stability they are designed for, because they have a bias towards 'restrictive' fiscal policy during crises, which in 2010 led to the European debt crisis.